syncfusion-content/flutter-docs/Flutter/xlsio/working-with-cells.md

 ### Custom Filter

+Custom filters helps to filter data that satifies either of the given conditions.
 The following code snippet explains how to apply a custom filter.

 {% highlight dart %}